-Enjoy a delicious, locally sourced, home-cooked classic British pub meal at one of our restaurants in Bristol, close to popular attractions like Cabot Circus, the harbourside, We The Curious, and Bristol Aquarium.
+Enjoy a delicious, locally sourced, home-cooked vegan roast dinner at one of our restaurants in the UK, close to popular historic, family-friendly, and dog-friendly attractions.

 The Ostrich in Redcliffe, Bristol